Sunit13/NessAssignment1/README.md

     It maintains a map (userTokenMap) to store the mapping between usernames and tokens.

 2] Endpoints:
-    The main endpoint is /restapi/login, which handles user login.
+    A]:- The main endpoint is /restapi/login, which handles user login.
           Upon receiving a POST request with a user object containing a username, it generates a token and returns it in a JSON response.
-    The another endpoint is /restapi/logout, which handles user logout API.
+    B]:- The another endpoint is /restapi/logout, which handles user logout API.
-  When User calls this api then with the help of username the token gets  removed from the data structure and return null.
+          When User calls this api then with the help of username the token gets  removed from the data structure and return null. c]:- The another endpoints are /restapi/cwd, /restapi/ls and /restapi/cd/{directory} which fetch user current working directory, list of directories and files and last one is for changing the cureent directory.
+          This methods firstly checks token is active or not with help of RequestHeader.
+If token is active then only display actual results otherwise display the message.

 3] Token Generation:
     Tokens are generated using JWT.
     Each token is associated with a username and has an expiration time.